drug-design/course/docs/chapters/structure-based-design.md

 ### Rule 1: Coordinate to Key Anchoring Sites

-When working with target proteins, first one has to consider the proper anchorage of the ligand to key elements of the catalytic site.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/rule-1-coordinate-to-key-anchoring-sites-9b4f069f'><i class='fa fa-play' aria-hidden='true'></i></button>When working with target proteins, first one has to consider the proper anchorage of the ligand to key elements of the catalytic site.
 For example the Zinc of a metalloprotein, the Heme of a cytochrome P450 enzyme, the aspartates of an aspartic protease, the oxyanion hole of serine protease.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.